Navneet-gupta01/js_Css_minification_uglify/README.md

 Just copy the project files into any web Application.
 Configure assets.js run below command

-Let me know in case of nay issue:
+Let me know in case of any issue:

 For Minification of JS and CSS